11 Easy Tips To Stay Healthy When Traveling

 Exercise releases endorphins.
 Endorphins have mood-boosting effects and help you feel better when you’re stressed.
 Exercise also helps relieve tension and anxiety and can help you sleep better.

-If you’re traveling for an extended time, it’s a good idea to schedule regular workouts.
-This may not be possible if you’re on a tight schedule or visit someplace where there aren’t many fitness options.
+If you’re traveling for an extended period, scheduling regular workouts is a good idea.
+However, this may not be possible if you’re on a tight schedule or visit a place with few fitness options.

 7. Minimize Jet Lag